 Introducing your wedding pianist in France

-You’ve found him
+You’ve found him.

-I also speak English, French and music.
 I’m based in the heart of Nouvelle Aquitaine but can travel anywhere, within reason.
 I also teach, if you want to learn how to play the songs you love without going through formal training.

 Have a listen while you read on

 When you really need a wedding pianist